How abcam’s conjugated recombinant antibodies are boosting immunology research

 Dr Graham Heieis

-Graham sent a request to abcam for price quotes on custom conjugation.
+Graham sent a request to Abcam for price quotes on custom conjugation.
 Instead, he got an email asking for a phone call to discuss the project – and a possible solution.

 “They were really keen on the whole idea, and they pointed us to the right tools: their Lightning-Link® kits – direct conjugation kits that are super easy to use and super robust.